-This topic contains 21 replies, has 10 voices, and was last updated by HansBassoon 1 year ago.
+- This topic has 21 replies, 10 voices, and was last updated 2 years, 4 months ago by HansBassoon.

 Trent- Try using an Exacto blade instead of a razor blade.
 You’ll have much more control.

 Bob – I’d love to see Jim’s beveling tool.
 Next time I see you I’ll ask about it!

 MarkMay 22, 2010 at 2:52 pm #111714Trent JacobsParticipant

 Mark, by razor I did really mean exacto blade. (probably have used both…) At any rate I’m very happy with the results I’m getting now and I wasn’t happy with the results I was getting then, so I’ll stick with what I’ve got for now!

 There really isn’t any disassembly involved in Herzberg’s method, since no wires go on until after the bevel.
 I get a better matching bevel with this technique so it’s worth having to take it off the mandrel for a while.
 I also actually “bevel” (I hesitate to call it that) all the way into the blades a little bit.
 Just a few passes with sand paper to get the sharp edge off the inside of the edges of the blades.
 This has seemed to help prevent my blades from slipping.
 I don’t think you can really do this as well before forming the tube round.May 27, 2010 at 1:41 am #111715GuestParticipant